 Even with rising startup compensation, most will not be able to match the liquidity of the big tech package, so it’s hard to justify joining unless you have 1) strong conviction in the founders / business, and 2) hunger for the learning experience.

-To paraphrase someone smarter than me, it's better to be a fast-growing startup and not quite in the right role than in a slow-growing or stagnant startup where people are forced to think in more territorial ways.
+It's always better to be a fast-growing startup and not quite in the right role than in a slow-growing or stagnant startup where people are forced to think in more territorial ways.

 Some say joining a startup is like betting on a lottery ticket.
 I say you can’t control the lottery numbers, but you can control your process for picking a startup.
 I hope this gave you some useful pointers!
 Here's a post with more high-signal questions to cover.